FM2233/from-patterns-to-reasoning/README.md

   Wu, Cheng-Kuang and Chen, Wei-Lin and Chen, Hsin-Hsi. [[Paper](http://arxiv.org/abs/2307.08922)]

-- **DrHouse: An LLM-empowered Diagnostic Reasoning System through Harnessing Outcomes from Sensor Data and Expert Knowledge.** `ACM Conferences` `2024`
+- **DrHouse: An LLM-empowered Diagnostic Reasoning System through Harnessing Outcomes from Sensor Data and Expert Knowledge.** `Proc.
+ACM` `2024`

   Yang, Bufang and Jiang, Siyang and Xu, Lilin and Liu, Kaiwei and Li, Hai and Xing, Guoliang and Chen, Hongkai and Jiang, Xiaofan and Yan, Zhenyu. [[Paper](https://dl.acm.org/doi/10.1145/3699765)]

-- **CausalKGPT: Industrial Structure Causal Knowledge-Enhanced Large Language Model for Cause Analysis of Quality Problems in Aerospace Product Manufacturing.** `Online` `2024`
+- **CausalKGPT: Industrial Structure Causal Knowledge-Enhanced Large Language Model for Cause Analysis of Quality Problems in Aerospace Product Manufacturing.** `Advanced Engineering Informatics` `2024`

   Zhou, Bin and Li, Xinyu and Liu, Tianyuan and Xu, Kaizhou and Liu, Wei and Bao, Jinsong. [[Paper](https://www.sciencedirect.com/science/article/pii/S1474034623004615)]

-- **A Modeling and Probabilistic Reasoning Method of Dynamic Uncertain Causality Graph for Industrial Fault Diagnosis.** `Online` `2014`
+  - **A Modeling and Probabilistic Reasoning Method of Dynamic Uncertain Causality Graph for Industrial Fault Diagnosis.** `International Journal of Automation and Computing` `2014`

   Dong, Chun-Ling and Zhang, Qin and Geng, Shi-Chao. [[Paper](https://doi.org/10.1007/s11633-014-0791-8)]

-- **Reasoning with Language Model Is Planning with World Model.** `Online` `2023`
+- **Reasoning with Language Model Is Planning with World Model.** `Association for Computational Linguistics` `2023`

   Hao, Shibo and Gu, Yi and Ma, Haodi and Hong, Joshua and Wang, Zhen and Wang, Daisy and Hu, Zhiting. [[Paper](https://aclanthology.org/2023.emnlp-main.507/)]